elhub/devxp-windows/README.md

 ### Installing

+#### Boxstarter

-To run a recipe, simply click the corresponding link in the table below on your target machine.
+To run a boxstarter recipe, simply click the corresponding link in the table below on your target machine.
 This will download the Boxstarter application, and prompt you to run with Administrator privileges.
 You can then leave the machine to work for a while and come back when it's finished.